Splunk

-Splunk Inc. is an American software company based in San Francisco, California, that produces software for searching, monitoring, and analyzing machine-generated data via a web-style interface.
-A subsidiary of Cisco, its software helps capture, index and correlate real-time data in a searchable repository, from which it can generate graphs, reports, alerts, dashboards and visualizations.
-Splunk describes its products as SIEM, SOAR (Security Orchestration, Automation, and Response), and observability solutions.
+Splunk Inc. is a subsidiary of Cisco Systems that produces software for indexing, searching, and analyzing machine-generated data, allowing for the creation of dashboards, alerts, graphs, and reports to monitor system health and to detect and respond to issues in real time.
+With a focus on cyber security and observability, Splunk describes its on-premises software and SaaS products as SIEM, SOAR (Security Orchestration, Automation, and Response), and observability solutions.

-The firm uses machine data for identifying data patterns, providing metrics, diagnosing problems and providing intelligence for business operations.
-It is a horizontal technology used for application management, security and compliance, as well as business and web analytics.

-In September 2023, it was announced that Splunk would be acquired by Cisco for $28 billion in an all-cash deal.
+Splunk was acquired by Cisco in September 2023 for $28 billion in an all-cash deal.
 The transaction was completed on March 18, 2024.
+After the acquisition, Splunk remained headquartered in San Francisco, California, although in a new office.
+They are currently headquartered in San Jose, California.

 History

-Founding & early years
+Founding and early years

 Michael Baum, Rob Das and Erik Swan co-founded Splunk Inc in 2003.
 Venture firms August Capital, Sevin Rosen, Ignition Partners and JK&B Capital backed the company.